ketanhdoshi/ketanhdoshi.github.io/_posts/2021-06-02-Transformers-Why.md

 3. [**Multi-head Attention**](https://ketanhdoshi.github.io/Transformers-Attention/) (_Inner workings of the Attention module throughout the Transformer_)
 4. Why Attention Boosts Performance — this article (_Not just what Attention does but why it works so well.
 How does Attention capture the relationships between words in a sentence_)

+To understand what makes the Transformer tick, we must focus on Attention.
+Let's start with the input that goes into it, and then look at how it processes that input.

 ## How does the Attention module get its input

-The heart of the Transformer which gives its powers is the Attention module.
-This is present in every Encoder Layer in the Encoder, as well as every Decoder Layer in the Decoder.
+The Attention module is present in every Encoder in the Encoder stack, as well as every Decoder in the Decoder stack.
+We'll zoom in on the Encoder attention first.

 ![]({{ site.baseurl }}/assets/images/TransformerAttn/Attn-2.png)
 *Should we show only the Encoder part here not Decoder (Image by Author)*

-We'll start by zooming in on Encoder Attention, and look at where it gets its input data from, and what calculations it performs on it.
-For example, let's say that we're working on a translation problem, where one sample source sequence in English is "The ball is blue".
+As an example, let's say that we're working on a translation problem, where one sample source sequence in English is "The ball is blue".
 The target sequence in Spanish is "El bola es azul".

 The source sequence is first passed through the Embedding and Position Encoding layer, which generates embedding vectors for each word in the sequence.
 The embedding is passed to the Encoder where it first reaches the Attention module.

-Within Attention, the embedded sequence is passed through three Linear layers which produce three separate vectors - known as the Query, Key and Value.
-These are the three parameters that are used to compute the Attention Score.
+Within Attention, the embedded sequence is passed through three Linear layers which produce three separate matrices - known as the Query, Key and Value.
+These are the three matrices that are used to compute the Attention Score.

-The important thing to keep in mind is that each 'row' of these vectors corresponds to one word in the source sequence.
+The important thing to keep in mind is that each 'row' of these matrices corresponds to one word in the source sequence.

 ![]({{ site.baseurl }}/assets/images/TransformerWhy/Data-1.png)
 *(Image by Author)*